 Media Studies Research

-Across a variety of media formats and histories, there is a particular focus on the political economy of the media, including advertising and consumer culture, platform economics, capital, digital labour, political communication and media work.
+Across a variety of media formats and histories, there is a particular focus on the political economy of the media, including advertising and consumer culture, capital, digital labour, political communication and media work.
 This includes studies of work across all of the creative industries as well as platform work and digital labour by users.
-A significant amount of this research on media work has focused on its gendered aspects, such as research on female film pioneers, women in early television, the impact of motherhood on media work, and gender inequalities across a variety of creative industries from early cinema to the platform economy.
+A significant amount of this research on media work has focused on its gendered aspects, such as research on female film pioneers, women in early television, the impact of motherhood on media work, and gender inequalities across a variety of creative industries from print media to the platform economy.

 Our internationally recognised researchers publish extensively in both academic and popular contexts – see our People page for individual research profiles.
 In addition to this, we have strong connections with the Irish media industry, the MU Social Sciences Institute and the MU Arts and Humanities Institute, as well as the global academic community.